 Providing evidence of identity and authorisation

 Evidence of authority may be provided in a number of ways.
-Applicants can send a photocopy of the identity document (ID), which has been certified by a Justice of the Peace, lawyer, or Commissioner for Declarations, to the agency.
+Applicants can send a photocopy of the identity document (ID), which has been certified by a justice of the peace, lawyer, or commissioner for declarations as a correct copy of the original14, to the agency.
 Alternatively, the applicant could attend at an office of the agency and show their ID to an agency officer, who can make a file note confirming the ID has been sighted.

 Providing electronic copies

-The Electronic Transactions (Queensland) Act 2001 (Qld), (Electronic Transactions Act) section 16, supports an agency's discretion to accept electronic documents in certain circumstances by providing that where a State law requires or permits the production of a paper document an electronic version may be provided if the following conditions are met:
+The Electronic Transactions (Queensland) Act 2001, (Electronic Transactions Act)15, supports an agency's discretion to accept electronic documents in certain circumstances by providing that where a State law requires or permits the production of a paper document an electronic version may be provided if the following conditions are met:

 Applications for access to other information